shicks/ahep/docs/modules/grace-banker/index.md

 |Time| 15-20 minutes
 |Freq| Once
 |Prep| 5-10 minutes
-|Cal| T2
+|Cal | T2
-|Supp| Construction paper, scissors, glue stick, crayons/markers, Uncle Sam coloring sheet
+|Supp| construction paper, scissors, glue stick, crayons/markers, Uncle Sam coloring sheet
 {:.metadata}

 > The world was at war, and General John J. Pershing, the commander of US troops across the Atlantic,
 > was calling for female telephone operators to join the fight against Germany.
-{:.nowrap}

 The origin of Uncle Sam as the personification of the United States goes way back in our history.
 He is based on a real person, Samuel Wilson, who owned a meat packing business.
 During the War of 1812, Wilson supplied food for American soldiers.
 The barrels had “U.S.” stamped on them for “United States” but soldiers knew Sam Wilson was supplying them, so they called it “Uncle Sam’s.”
 The political cartoonist Thomas Nast did much to shape our image of Uncle Sam in the 1870s.
 However, it was illustrator James Montgomery Flagg who was responsible for the most iconic image of Uncle Sam, portraying him in the famous “I Want YOU!”
 World War I army recruiting poster.
 Millions of these posters were distributed and displayed.

 ![Uncle Sam comic](harpers.jpg)